glpi-project/doc/source/glossary.rst

    Alert threshold
       Minimal value from which an alert is triggered.

+   Asset
+      Generic term for an element that can be inventoried and managed in GLPI.

    Automatic action
       Process for regular actions triggering, either internal to GLPI or external (Unix cron, Windows planned tasks...).